 Advertising Costs - Advertising costs are expensed as incurred, except for the preparation, layout, design and production of advertising costs which are expensed when the advertisement is first used.
 They are recorded in selling, general, and administrative expense in the accompanying Consolidated Statements of Income.
-Advertising expense, excluding broker fees, for the years ended December 31, 2020, 2019 and 2018, amounted to \$4.4 million, \$5.3 million and \$6.0 million, respectively.
+Advertising expense, excluding broker fees, for the years ended December 31, 2021, 2020 and 2019, amounted to \$1.6 million, \$4.4 million and \$5.3 million, respectively.

-Research and Development - The Company incurs research and development costs in connection with the development of new products and programs, which are expensed as incurred.
+Research and Development - The Company incurs research and development costs in connection with the development of new products and programs and clinical research activities, which are expensed as incurred.
 They are recorded in selling, general, and administrative expense in the accompanying Consolidated Statements of Income.
-The Company incurred \$2.8 million, \$2.7 million and \$2.2 million in research and development expense for the years ended December 31, 2020, 2019 and 2018, respectively.
+The Company incurred \$4.4 million, \$2.8 million, \$2.7 million in research and development expense for the years ended December 31, 2021, 2020 and 2019, respectively.

-Share-Based Compensation - Share-based compensation consists primarily of restricted stock awards, market and performance-based share awards, and stock options granted to employees and directors.
+Share-Based Compensation - Share-based compensation consists primarily of restricted stock awards, performance-based share awards, and stock options granted to employees and directors.
 Restricted stock awards are measured at the grant date, based on the calculated fair value of the award, and are recognized as an expense over the requisite service period.
+Performance-based share awards are measured based on the grant-date market price of the Company's common stock adjusted by expected level of achievement over the performance period.
 The fair value of the incentive stock options and non-qualified stock options is calculated using the Black-Scholes option pricing model as of the grant date and recognized over the service period.
-Market and performance-based share awards that are tied to the Company's total stockholder return and stock price are valued using the Monte Carlo method and are recognized as expense over the award's achievement period.
-The Company issues new shares upon the exercise of stock options and the granting of restricted stock awards.
+The Company issues new shares upon the exercise of stock options, the granting of restricted stock awards, and the achieved performance against predetermined performance goals over the performance period for performance-based share awards.